Kristina01111000/unichirsite/README.md

 Make header text bigger
-Try to make columns line up
+Look for a lighter shade of blue for the background Put meet dr w link over to right on the sidebar above make an appointment Add space between the bottom of the page and the quote

-Add make an appointment page to background of buttons Look for a lighter shade of blue for the background Put meet dr w link over to right on the sidebar above make an appointment Add space between the bottom of the page and the quote
+- buttons an all of the pages in middle?
 - image on the migraine page is the lower back/sciatica image
 - heart issues and weight loss page have teh same scale picture
 - menstrual page has arthritis picture on it